Meet the Candidate

 West Point

-Graduated and commissioned as an Army officer.
+Graduated and commissioned as an infantry officer.
 Committed to the Cadet Honor Code as a way of life, not just a rule.

 Army Service

-Served as an Army officer stateside and abroad.
-Graduated from U.S. Army Ranger School, demonstrating tenacity and grit.
+Served as an infantry officer stateside and abroad.
+Graduated from U.S. Army Ranger School.
 Witnessed firsthand the stakes of American leadership and the cost of unchecked executive power.

 Entrepreneurship